apache/asterixdb/asterixdb/asterix-doc/src/main/user-defined_function/udf.md

 In the AsterixDB source release, we provide several sample UDFs that you can try out.
 You need to build the AsterixDB source to get the compiled UDF package.
 It can be found under the `asterixdb-external` sub-project.
-Assuming that these UDFs have been installed into the `udfs` dataverse and `testlib` library, here is an example that uses the sample UDF `mysum` to compute the sum of two input integers.
+Assuming that these UDFs have been installed into the `testlib` library in`udfs` dataverse, here is an example that uses the sample UDF `mysum` to compute the sum of two input integers.

     USE udfs;

     CREATE FUNCTION mysum(a: int32, b: int32)
       RETURNS int32
-    LANGUAGE JAVA
-    AS "testlib","org.apache.asterix.external.library.MySumFactory";
+      AS "org.apache.asterix.external.library.MySumFactory" AT testlib;

 ## <a id="PythonUDF">Creating a Python UDF</a>